Density-Based Algorithms for Corruption-Robust Contextual Search and Convex Optimization: A - Algorithm for the --Ball Loss

 \subsection{First Attempt: Using the Standard Median}

-Our algorithm by keeping track of a density function $f_t : \B(0,1) \rightarrow \R$ that evolves from round to round.
-Initially, we set $f_1$ to be the uniform density over $\B(0, 1)$, i.e., $f_1(x) = 1/\Vol(\B(0,1))$ for all $x \in \B(0,1)$.
-We start by describing a natural algorithm that is not ultimately the algorithm we analyze, but will be useful for providing intuition.
-This algorithm is as follows: once the context $u_t$ arrives, we compute the median $y_t$ of $f_t$ ``\emph{in the direction $u_t$}''. \begin{definition}[Median of a Distribution] There are two equivalent ways to define the median of a distribution in a certain direction. \begin{enumerate} \item Define a random variable $Z = \dot{X}{u_t}$, where $X$ is drawn from a density $f_t$.
-Then, $y_t$ is called the \emph{median of $Z$} if: $\P[Z \geq y_t] = \P[Z \leq y_t]$. \item $y_t \in \R$ is the \emph{median} of distribution $f$ if: $\int f_t(x) \1\{\dot{u_t}{x} \geq y_t\} dx = \int f_t(x) \1\{\dot{u_t}{x} \leq y_t\} dx$. \end{enumerate} \end{definition} Note that since all the distributions that we work with in this work are derived from continuous density functions, they do not have point masses and hence, the median (and later the $\eps$-window-median) is always well defined.
+We start by describing a natural algorithm which ---although not the algorithm we ultimately analyze--- will be useful for providing intuition.
+This algorithm is as follows: once the context $u_t$ arrives, we compute the median $y_t$ of $\mu_t$ ``\emph{in the direction $u_t$}''. \begin{definition}[Median of a Distribution] There are two equivalent ways to define the median of an atomless distribution in a certain direction. \begin{enumerate} \item Define a random variable $Z = \dot{X}{u_t}$, where $X$ is drawn from a density $\mu_t$.
+Then, $y_t$ is called the \emph{median of $Z$} if: $\P[Z \geq y_t] = \P[Z \leq y_t]$. \item $y_t \in \R$ is the \emph{median} of distribution $f$ if: $\int \mu_t(x) \1\{\dot{u_t}{x} \geq y_t\} dx = \int \mu_t(x) \1\{\dot{u_t}{x} \leq y_t\} dx$. \end{enumerate} \end{definition} Note that since all the distributions that we work with in this work are derived from continuous density functions, they do not have point masses.
+Hence, the median (and later the $\eps$-window-median) is always well defined.

 After we query $y_t$, we receive the feedback of whether $\yst_t =\dot{u_t}{\thetast} + z_t$ is larger or smaller than $y_t$.
 We do not know the amount of corruption added, but if we believe that it is more likely that this feedback is uncorrupted than corrupted, then we can try to increase the density whenever $\sigma_t (\dot{u_t}{x} - y_t)\geq 0$.
 For example, we could define: